Chaste/Chaste.github.io/README.md

 ## Editing content

+- The top-level banner menu is in `site/config/_default/menus/menus.en.toml`
 - All pages are in `site/content/en`
 - Static content such as photos is in `site/static`, following the directory structure of the page it is required in